 Offered by the School of International Service, and founded in 1968 as the first International Communication program in the country, this innovative program provides students with interdisciplinary course offerings and professional skills training, focusing on emergent and vital topics in international communication.
 The curriculum allows students to explore themes including intercultural relations, cross-cultural communication, international exchange, global technology governance, cultural and public diplomacy, health communication, and global media studies.
-The program includes two research and practice-focused laboratories providing distinctive opportunities: the Center for Research on Collaboratories and Technology Enhanced Learning Communities (COTELCO) and the Intercultural Management Institute (IMI).

 Admission to the Program

 Students applying for admission to this program must have had a strong undergraduate major or minor in social and behavioral sciences or communication.
 For further information, contact the International Communication Division at 202-885-1621.